openebs-archive/openebs-docs/docs/upgrade.md

      Here, `<openebs_installed_namespace>` is the namespace where OpenEBS control plane components are installed. `<mode>` is the way how OpenEBS is installed.
 Provide mode as `helm` if OpenEBS is installed via helm chart (or) provide mode as `operator` if OpenEBS is installed via operator yaml.

      Eg:

+     - If OpenEBS 0.9.0 version was installed via operator YAML method then run below command.

        ```
        ./pre-upgrade.sh openebs operator
        ```

-     In the above example, 0.9.0 version of  openebs was installed via operator YAML method.
+     - If OpenEBS 0.9.0 version was installed via helm then run below command.

+       ```
+       ./pre-upgrade.sh openebs helm
+       ```

+     Choose appropriate command from above and complete the pre-upgrade procedure.

      After executing the above command, if the output shows that `Pre-Upgrade is successful `, then proceed with next step.

      **Notes:**

      - No new SPC should be created after this step until the upgrade is completed.
 If it is created then execute `pre-upgrade.sh` again.
      - It is mandatory to make sure that all OpenEBS control plane components are running on version 0.9.0 before the upgrade.